dinde451/jarr.d1/Jarulfs_Guide.md

 Na-Krul can be found in a small room on level 4 of the Crypt.
 If you open his room by pulling the lever he will be a very tough opponent.
-However, if you read the books outside his room in the correct order, he will come out severely weaker (see chapter 5.2.4 for the difference).
+However, if you read the books outside his room in the correct order, he will come out severely weaker (see CHAPTER_LINK_special-monsters-in-hellfire for the difference).
 The correct order is:

 1. In Spiritu Sanctum